 - 10. What were the utility's demand-reduction and energy-reduction goals for program year 2018?
 If the Commission granted an exception for a lower demand-reduction goal, in what docket was the lower goal established? - 11.
 What is the performance bonus, if any, calculated under 16 TAC § 25.182(e) for program year 2018? - a.
 Did the utility exceed its demand- and energy-reduction goals for program year 2018?
 If so, by what amounts? - b.
 Did the utility exceed the EECRF cost caps in 16 TAC § 25.182(d)(7)? - c.
 What are the net benefits of the utility's energy-efficiency programs for program year 2018? - d.
-If a performance bonus is requested for program year 2018, was the performance bonus, if any, that was awarded through the 2017 ECRF proceeding for the 2018 program year included in the 2017 program costs for purposes of this calculation? - e.
+Is a performance bonus requested for program year 2018?
+If so, for the purposes of calculating the net benefits, do the program costs deducted from the total avoided cost include the previous performance bonus? - e.
 Did the Commission grant a good-cause exception to establish a lower demand-reduction goal, higher administrative-spending cap, or higher EECRF cost cap for the utility for program year 2018? - i.
-For program year 2018, what factors did the utility rely upon to demonstrate that compliance with its demand-reduction goal, the administrative-spending cap, or the EECRF cost cap was not reasonably possible? - ii.
-Has the utility established that the factors the utility relied upon to demonstrate that compliance with the demand-reduction goal, administrative-spending cap, or EECRF cost cap was not reasonably possible have actually occurred?
+For program year 2018, what factors did the utility rely upon to demonstrate that compliance with its demand-reduction goal, the administrative-spending cap, or the EECRF cost cap was not reasonably possible?

-- iii.
-What other considerations, if any, should the Commission weigh in determining whether to reduce the utility's performance bonus?5 - iv.
-Should the Commission deny the entire amount of the requested performance bonus?If not, what amount of the utility's requested performance bonus should be approved?In answering this issue, what are the parties' proposed methodologies for Commission approval of a portion of the bonus, and are the calculations and the data upon which any proposed methodologies are based included in the evidentiary record?
+- ii.
+Has the utility established that the factors the utility relied upon to demonstrate that compliance with the demand-reduction goal, administrative-spending cap, or EECRF cost cap was not reasonably possible have actually occurred? - iii.
+What other considerations, if any, should the Commission weigh in determining whether to reduce the utility's performance bonus?8 - iv.
+Should the Commission deny the entire amount of the requested performance bonus?
+If not, what amount of the utility's requested performance bonus should be approved?
+In answering this issue, what are the parties' proposed methodologies for Commission approval of a portion of the bonus, and are the calculations and the data upon which any proposed methodologies are based included in the evidentiary record?